alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 Summarized below are the simple steps required to use Activity Transitions in your application:

-* Enable window content transitions for both the calling and called activities by requesting the [`Window.FEATURE_CONTENT_TRANSITIONS`][FEATURE_CONTENT_TRANSITIONS] window feature, either programatically or in your theme's XML.
+* Enable content transitions for both the calling and called activities by requesting the [`Window.FEATURE_CONTENT_TRANSITIONS`][FEATURE_CONTENT_TRANSITIONS] window feature, either programatically or in your theme's XML.
-* Specify [exit][setExitTransition] and [enter][setEnterTransition] window content transitions for your calling and called activities respectively.
-Material-themed applications have their window content exit and enter transitions set to `null` and [`Fade`][Fade] respectively by default.
-[Reenter][setReenterTransition] and [return][setReturnTransition] transitions default to the activity's exit and enter window content transitions respectively if they are not explicitly set.
+* Specify [exit][setExitTransition] and [enter][setEnterTransition] content transitions for your calling and called activities respectively.
+Material-themed applications have their content exit and enter transitions set to `null` and [`Fade`][Fade] respectively by default.
+[Reenter][setReenterTransition] and [return][setReturnTransition] transitions default to the activity's exit and enter content transitions respectively if they are not explicitly set.
 * Specify [exit][setSharedElementExitTransition] and [enter][setSharedElementEnterTransition] shared element transitions for your calling and called activities respectively.
 Material-themed applications have their shared element exit and enter transitions set to [`@android:transition/move`][Move] by default.
 [Reenter][setSharedElementReenterTransition] and [return][setSharedElementReturnTransition] transitions default to the activity's exit and enter shared element transitions respectively if they are not explicitly set.
-* To start an Activity Transition with no window content transitions and no shared elements, call the `startActivity(Context, Bundle)` method, passing `null` as the second argument.
+* To start an Activity Transition with no content transitions and no shared elements, call the `startActivity(Context, Bundle)` method, passing `null` as the second argument.
-* To start an Activity Transition with window content transitions but no shared elements, call the `startActivity(Context, Bundle)` method, passing the following `Bundle` as the second argument:
+* To start an Activity Transition with content transitions but no shared elements, call the `startActivity(Context, Bundle)` method, passing the following `Bundle` as the second argument:

     ```java
     ActivityOptions.makeSceneTransitionAnimation(activity).toBundle();
     ```
-* To start an Activity Transition with window content transitions and shared elements, call the `startActivity(Context, Bundle)` method, passing the following `Bundle` as the second argument:
+* To start an Activity Transition with content transitions and shared elements, call the `startActivity(Context, Bundle)` method, passing the following `Bundle` as the second argument:

     ```java
     ActivityOptions.makeSceneTransitionAnimation(activity, pairs).toBundle();